In March 2017, New Ferry town centre was left devastated by an explosion which destroyed houses and businesses.

 Since then, there have been considerable discussions and ideas put forward at regular community meetings, to create a viable and sustainable future for New Ferry.

-New Ferry residents and businesses are now being invited to have their say on a residential master plan for the area which has been taking shape over the past six months.
+New Ferry residents and businesses were invited to have their say on a residential master plan for the area which has been taking shape over the past six months.

-At two public consultation sessions, residents will be presented with a number of options for possible residential developments within New Ferry and we ask for comments with the intention of identifying a 'preferred' development option to take forward.
+At two public consultation sessions, residents were presented with a number of options for possible residential developments within New Ferry and we asked for comments with the intention of identifying a 'preferred' development option to take forward.